juliustheodor/mf2garch/README.md

 ## Suggested Citation
 Please cite as:
+> Conrad, Christian and Engle, Robert F., Modelling Volatility Cycles: The MF2-GARCH Model (2005).
+Journal of Applied Econometrics.

+and

 > Conrad, Christian and Schoelkopf, Julius Theodor and Tushteva, Nikoleta, Long-Term Volatility Shapes the Stock Market's Sensitivity to News (2024).
 Available at SSRN:  http://dx.doi.org/10.2139/ssrn.4632733

 and